Gobert, Timberwolves beat short-handed Clippers 128-115

 TIP-INS

 Clippers: Nicolas Batum was held out for the third time in four games as he deals with an ankle sprain. … George is dealing with right hamstring soreness and Leonard was listed out due to right knee injury management. ...
-Los Angeles never led. ...
+For the second straight game, Los Angeles never led. ...
 Moses Brown had 14 points and 11 rebounds.

-Timberwolves: Naz Reid returned after missing two games with back spasms, but left in the third with the same injury. … Minnesota shot 65% from the field in the first half. ...
+Timberwolves: Edwards has been dealing with soreness since he landed on his hip against Milwaukee on Dec.
+30. Finch didn't have an update after the game. … Naz Reid returned after missing two games with back spasms, but left in the third with the same injury. … Minnesota shot 65% from the field in the first half. ...
 The 20 turnovers led to 18 points for the Clippers.

 UP NEXT